Module services.actuator

 commands_per_second: int = 10,

-torque_enabled: bool | None = None) ‑> None-
+torque_enabled: bool | None = None) ‑> None

-async def move_to_position( self, positions: list[ActuatorPosition], num_seconds: float, configure_actuators: list[ConfigureActuatorRequest] | None = None, commands_per_second: int = 10, torque_enabled: bool | None = None, ) -> None: """Helper function for moving actuators to a target position.
+Expand source codeasync def move_to_position( self, positions: list[ActuatorPosition], num_seconds: float, configure_actuators: list[ConfigureActuatorRequest] | None = None, commands_per_second: int = 10, torque_enabled: bool | None = None, ) -> None: """Helper function for moving actuators to a target position.
 This first reads the current position of the actuators, then moves them to the target positions at a rate of `commands_per_second` commands per second.
 We can additionally use this command to safely configure the actuator PD parameters after setting the target position to the current position.
-Args: positions: The actuator target positions. num_seconds: How long to take the actuators to move to the target positions. configure_actuators: List of dictionaries containing actuator configuration parameters. commands_per_second: How many commands to send per second. torque_enabled: Whether to enable torque for the actuators. """ actuator_ids = [p["actuator_id"] for p in positions] states = await self.get_actuators_state(actuator_ids) start_positions = {state.actuator_id: state.position for state in states.states} target_positions = {p["actuator_id"]: p["position"] for p in positions} if set(start_positions.keys()) != set(target_positions.keys()): raise ValueError("All actuator IDs must be present in both start and target positions") # Sets the target position to the current position for all actuators. await self.command_actuators( [ { "actuator_id": id, "position": start_positions[id], "velocity": 0.0, "torque": 0.0, } for id in actuator_ids ] ) # Computes target velocities for each actuator, in rad/s. velocities = {id: (target_positions[id] - start_positions[id]) / num_seconds for id in actuator_ids} # Optionally configure the actuators after setting the target position. if configure_actuators is not None: for configure_actuator in configure_actuators: if torque_enabled is not None: configure_actuator["torque_enabled"] = torque_enabled await self.configure_actuator(**configure_actuator) elif torque_enabled is not None: for actuator_id in actuator_ids: await self.configure_actuator( actuator_id=actuator_id, torque_enabled=torque_enabled, ) # Calculate the number of commands to send. num_commands = int(num_seconds * commands_per_second) # Send the commands. current_time = time.time() for i in range(num_commands): await self.command_actuators( [ { "actuator_id": id, "position": start_positions[id] + (target_positions[id] - start_positions[id]) * (i / num_commands), "velocity": velocities[id], } for id in actuator_ids ] ) # Sleep until the next command is due. next_time = current_time + (1 / commands_per_second) if current_time < next_time: await asyncio.sleep(next_time - current_time) current_time = next_time # Finally, set the velocity to 0 for all actuators. await self.command_actuators( [ { "actuator_id": id, "position": target_positions[id], "velocity": 0.0, } for id in actuator_ids ] )
+Args: positions: The actuator target positions. num_seconds: How long to take the actuators to move to the target positions. configure_actuators: List of dictionaries containing actuator configuration parameters. commands_per_second: How many commands to send per second. torque_enabled: Whether to enable torque for the actuators. """ actuator_ids = [p["actuator_id"] for p in positions] states = await self.get_actuators_state(actuator_ids) start_positions = {state.actuator_id: state.position for state in states.states} target_positions = {p["actuator_id"]: p["position"] for p in positions} if set(start_positions.keys()) != set(target_positions.keys()): raise ValueError("All actuator IDs must be present in both start and target positions") # Sets the target position to the current position for all actuators. await self.command_actuators( [ { "actuator_id": id, "position": start_positions[id], "velocity": 0.0, "torque": 0.0, } for id in actuator_ids ] ) # Computes target velocities for each actuator, in rad/s. velocities = {id: (target_positions[id] - start_positions[id]) / num_seconds for id in actuator_ids} # Optionally configure the actuators after setting the target position. if configure_actuators is not None: for configure_actuator in configure_actuators: if torque_enabled is not None: configure_actuator["torque_enabled"] = torque_enabled await self.configure_actuator(**configure_actuator) elif torque_enabled is not None: for actuator_id in actuator_ids: await self.configure_actuator( actuator_id=actuator_id, torque_enabled=torque_enabled, ) # Calculate the number of commands to send. num_commands = int(num_seconds * commands_per_second) # Send the commands. current_time = time.time() for i in range(num_commands): await self.command_actuators( [ { "actuator_id": id, "position": start_positions[id] + (target_positions[id] - start_positions[id]) * (i / num_commands), "velocity": velocities[id], } for id in actuator_ids ] ) # Sleep until the next command is due. next_time = current_time + (1 / commands_per_second) if current_time < next_time: await asyncio.sleep(next_time - current_time) current_time = next_time # Finally, set the velocity to 0 for all actuators. await self.command_actuators( [ { "actuator_id": id, "position": target_positions[id], "velocity": 0.0, } for id in actuator_ids ] )Helper function for moving actuators to a target position.
+This first reads the current position of the actuators, then moves them to the target positions at a rate of commands_per_secondcommands per second.We can additionally use this command to safely configure the actuator PD parameters after setting the target position to the current position.
+Args- positions

 - The actuator target positions.

-num_seconds
+- num_seconds

 - How long to take the actuators to move to the target positions.

-configure_actuators
+- configure_actuators

 - List of dictionaries containing actuator configuration parameters.

-commands_per_second
+- commands_per_second

 - How many commands to send per second.

-torque_enabled
+- torque_enabled

 - Whether to enable torque for the actuators.

-async def zero_actuators(self,
+- async def zero_actuators(self,

 actuator_id: int,